grafana/agent/docs/configuration/loki-config.md

 # <positions_directory>/<loki_instance_config.name>.yml.
 #
 # Optional only if every config has a positions.filename manually provided.
+#
+# This directory will be automatically created if it doesn't exist.
 [positions_directory: <string>]

 # Loki Promtail instances to run for log collection.